nus-cs2103-AY2223S1/tp/docs/tutorials/RemovingFields.md

 ## Tidying up

 At this point, your application is working as intended and all your tests are passing.
-What’s left to do is to clean up references to `Address` in test data and documentation.
+What’s left to do is to clean up references to `StudentId` in test data and documentation.

 In `src/test/data/`, data meant for testing purposes are stored.
 While keeping the `studentId` field in the json files does not cause the tests to fail, it is not good practice to let cruft from old features accumulate.